swimlane/systemjs-route-bundler/README.md

 This bundler can work with ANY platform, all you need is a route definition and to use SystemJS.
 At Swimlane we use Angular 1.x in our production application, so we wanted to make it work nicely with Angular.
 So we created a demo [AngularJS + SystemJS seed project](https://github.com/swimlane/angular-systemjs-seed) that demonstrates this!

-In short, the bundler can cut your inital load time to tenths of what it is now without having to manage your bundle definitions!
+In short, the bundler can cut your initial load time to tenths of what it is now without having to manage your bundle definitions!

 ### Configuration